dindon-sournois/ahk-wsl-pass/README.md

 Dependencies (WSL):
   - fzf
-  - xclip
+  - passdb # helper to get specific fields from `pass`
-  - passdb helper
+  - xclip # optionnal, probably only useful if `passdb` is used from terminal

 Dependencies (Windows):
   - AutoHotKey V2
-  - Windows clip.exe (automatically installed?)
+  - clip.exe (automatically installed?)

 ## Config